CodeYourFuture/syllabus-archive/html-css/week-02/homework.md

 1. (Est. 1-2 hours) Complete the "Common Responsive Patterns" lesson of the [Responsive Web Design Fundamentals](https://www.udacity.com/course/responsive-web-design-fundamentals--ud893) course.

-1. (Est. 3 hours) Complete as many levels as you can from [Flexbox Zombies](http://flexboxzombies.com/)
+2. (Est. 4 hours) Follow along to as many videos as you can from: https://flexbox.io/ (you will need to clone this repository https://github.com/wesbos/What-The-Flexbox and under each folder you can follow along to the video)

-1. (Est. 2-4 hours) Return to the [HTML/CSS Project](https://github.com/CodeYourFuture/html-css-project) you built for homework last week.
+3. (Est. 2-4 hours) Return to the [HTML/CSS Project](https://github.com/CodeYourFuture/html-css-project) you built for homework last week.
 Complete the instructions under "For Week 2".

 # Extra Credit